 You might not know this, but most people’s dream California road trip is more or less a list of things to do in Mendocino.

 What do you think of when you hear the words ‘California road trip’?

 Perhaps it’s grand coastal views, world famous beaches, a day of cruising down Hwy 1 in a convertible with good company by your side.

-If you know California well, you might add in a hike in a redwood forest, a sea lion colony, a night of camping in the desert, a day of exploring one of the many national parks, or maybe getting lost in the rugged north.
+You might add in a hike in a redwood forest, a sea lion colony, a night of camping in the desert, or a day of exploring one of the many national parks.
 In the right season, you might even add in a day of snowboarding at Mammoth after a couple days of surfing off the coast.

-California has a wealth of options on hand for any traveler or local that’s adventurous at heart.
+California has a wealth of options on hand for any traveler or local that’s adventurous at heart, and its northern city, Mendocino is home to most of those options.
 It’s a state that I continue to discover a little more of each time I come back.

 My memories of growing up here intertwine with the natural beauty that this part of the world has to offer.

 I’ve lived in California through so many different stages of my life, and I will always feel a deep love for my home – which is exactly why I love sharing so many parts of it with you guys, especially when it’s a new part to me!